microsoft/CsWinRT/docs/authoring.md

 #### Consumption of WinUI controls from C++ apps

 If a C++ app is consuming a component that provides a custom user control, there are a few extra configuration steps:
+Note that "MyAuthoredComponent" should be renamed to your component; "MyAuthoredComponent" is just an example.

 1. In the app's `pch.h` header file, add the following line: